NHL Trade Rumors: Latest on Erik Karlsson, Justin Faulk and More

 Hurricanes continue to have trade talks regarding Skinner and Faulk.
 Doesn't sound like anything is imminent, but they're very much exploring options.

-While according to the Fourth Period's David Pagnotta a deal isn't imminent, Faulk should be an intriguing piece for a lot of teams around the league.
-While he's not the kind of player the Hurricanes want to build around apparently, he's a capable puck mover who has notched at least 30 points in each of the last five seasons.
+While the Fourth Period's David Pagnotta says a deal isn't imminent, Justin Faulk should be an intriguing piece for a lot of teams around the league.
+While he's not the kind of player the Hurricanes want to build around apparently, he's a capable puck mover who has notched at least 30 points in each of the past five seasons.

-The 26-year-old Skinner is a productive forward who has his fair share of defensive shortcomings.
+The 26-year-old Jeff Skinner is a productive forward who has his fair share of defensive shortcomings.
 Given the lack of quality players available during free agency, though, there should still be plenty of interest in him.

 Toronto Maple Leafs May Not Be Done Dealing

-The last five days have been a whirlwind for the Toronto Maple Leafs.
-Landing Tavares via free agency sent shockwaves throughout the NHL and could end up changing the way that high-end teams are constructed as we move forward.
+The past five days have been a whirlwind for the Toronto Maple Leafs.
+Landing Tavares via free agency sent shock waves throughout the NHL and could end up changing the way that high-end teams are constructed as we move forward.

 General manager Kyle Dubas hasn't rested on his laurels, however.

-They were in on De Haan until he signed with the Hurricanes, and managed to flip Matt Martin and his $2.5 million cap hit to the New York Islanders on Tuesday.
+They were in on De Haan until he signed with the Hurricanes and managed to flip Matt Martin and his $2.5 million cap hit to the New York Islanders on Tuesday.

 Dubas still might not be done, though.
 Josh Leivo may find himself on the outside looking in as Toronto's lines come together in the coming weeks.
 This isn't the first time the wing has found himself involved in the rumor mill.